sarthakchittawar/F1-Database-using-PyMySQL/README.md

-# F1 Database using PyMySQL
+# Motorsports Database using PyMySQL

 ## Notes to the evaluator